 Nowadays, Active Travel, or Active Tourism, is normally associated with hiking, walking and cycling holidays, or, in a broader sense, all those types of vacations that imply some sporting activities, such as canoeing, skiing, fishing, or rock climbing, with major benefits for the health and well-being of the traveler.

 Adventure Travel, for its part, includes safaris, overland journeys, jungle tours or Arctic and Antarctic expedition cruises, just to name a few.
 All decent ways to enjoy the wilderness and be with nature in safe mode.

 But there are other active ways of traveling that represent the embodiment of a sick pleasure for “people-watching”: Ethno Tourism and Slum Tourism.
 They refer to visiting tribal natives or indigent people, possibly just for the sake of reinforcing westerners’ feeling of superiority.
 A perfect example of pseudo-events, that, in our opinion, should be avoided.

 A proper adventure, in the end, should mean active exploration, that requires some extra flexibility, to let the traveler fully embrace the joy of the unexpected.
 Out of their comfort zone, real adventure travelers finally can get what they need: adrenaline, loss of control, a sense of risk.

-Related Content: Hiking Series: Short Breaks & Day Hikes, World’s Best Hikes, Caribbean Hiking Guide, Cycling Holidays: 14 Stunning Cycle Routes, Natural Wonders: Top 10 Eco Destinations, Fishing for Beginners, Greenways.
+Related Content: Hiking Series: Short Breaks & Day Hikes, World’s Best Hikes, Caribbean Hiking Guide, Fishing for Beginners, Cycling Holidays, Greenways, Bikepacking 101, Top 10 Eco Destinations, A Journey to East Greenland.